GluuFederation/docs-oxd-prod/docs/sources/configuration/jdbc/index.md

         username: oxd_username
         password: oxd_password
         ```
 1. Restart `oxd-server`.
-After the server is restarted it will configured database as storage.
+After the server is restarted it will use configured database as storage.